 Assessment of Salinity in the Lower San Joaquin River According to New Water Quality Objectives

-On June 9, 2017, the Central Valley Water Board adopted Resolution R5-2017-0062 amending the Basin Plan to add specific conductivity (“SC”) water quality objectives in the San Joaquin River between the mouth of the Merced River and the Airport Way Bridge near Vernalis.
+On June 9, 2017, the Central Valley Regional Water Board adopted Resolution R5-2017-0062 amending the Basin Plan to add specific conductivity (“SC”) water quality objectives in the San Joaquin River between the mouth of the Merced River and the Airport Way Bridge near Vernalis.
 The amendment was approved in December 2018 by the US EPA.
 The amendment sets an SC water quality objective of 1,550 micro-Siemens per centimeter (µS/cm) except during extended dry periods when the water quality objective will be 2,470 µS/cm.
 Compliance with these objectives is to be determined at two locations: Crows Landing for the segment “San Joaquin River (Merced River to Tuolumne River)” and Maze Road for the segment ‘San Joaquin River (Tuolumne River to Stanislaus River)’.
 These objectives were adopted and approved late in the listing cycle for the 2020-2022 California Integrated Report and, since work had already begun to assess data during that cycle, application of these objectives was deferred to the listing cycle for the 2024 California Integrated Report as “off-cycle” assessments along with the scheduled assessment of readily available data in the Sacramento River watershed.

 Assessment of salinity data using these new objectives was limited to the period after January 1, 2020, to assess salinity levels representative of current conditions as salinity inputs to the San Joaquin River have changed with implementation of the Grasslands Bypass Project.
 Beginning in 2002, management practices implemented under the Grasslands Bypass Project and associated waste discharge requirements gradually reduced discharges into the San Joaquin River and as of January 1, 2020, discharges of irrigation return flows to the San Joaquin River were eliminated entirely.
 Irrigation return flows were a significant contributor to salinity in the lower San Joaquin River and due to changes in the water quality resulting from management practices implemented under the Grasslands Bypass project data collected prior to 2020 are no longer representative of current conditions in the river.
 Data collected before 2020 were not used to making listing recommendations per section 6.1.5.3 of the Listing Policy.